-Solution 5 — Uninstall network adapters
+6. Uninstall network adapters

-- Go to Start > type ‘Device Manager’ > double-click the first result
+- Go to Start > type Device Manager > double-click the first result.

-- Go to Network Adapters > expand the selection
+- Go to Network Adapters > expand the selection.

 - Select Uninstall WAN Miniport (IP), WAN Miniport(IPv6) and WAN Miniport (PPTP).

-- Then Scan for hardware changes > the adapters that you uninstalled should come back
+- Then Scan for hardware changes > the adapters that you uninstalled should come back.

 - Try enabling your VPN connection again.

-Solution 6 — Restart your DHCP Client
+7. Restart your DHCP Client

-- Close your browser
+- Close your browser.

-- Go to Start > type ‘services’ > double-click the first result
+- Go to Start > type services > double-click the first result.

-- Locate the DHCP Client > right-click it > select Restart
+- Locate the DHCP Client > right-click it > select Restart.

 - Connect to your VPN again > launch your browser and check the connection.

-Solution 7 — Change your VPN type to PPTP/ SSTP
+8. Change your VPN type to PPTP/ SSTP

 Some users reported that they managed to fix the VPN connection issues that they encountered after having changed the VPN type from Automatic to PPTP or SSTP.
-Try this solution and see if it works for you as well.

-Solution 8 — Uninstall your VPN
+9. Uninstall your VPN

 If none of the solutions listed above helped you, try uninstalling and reinstalling your VPN software.

-As always, if you’ve come across other solutions to fix this issue, you can help the Windows community by listing the troubleshooting steps in the comment section below.
+As always, if you’ve come across other solutions to fix this issue, you can help the Windows community by listing the troubleshooting steps in the comments section below.